 Ken Holland is a senior emergency service specialist with the National Fire Protection Association.
 He has 23 years in EMS, of which 19 years he has devoted his time to being a paramedic.
 Before the NFPA, Mr. Holland was a member of the Bridgewater, Massachusetts Fire Department for 5 years as a fire fighter/paramedic and the ALS coordinator for the department.

 Mr. Holland has a bachelor’s degree in Political Science and master’s degree in Public Administration.

-Kevin Kuntz is an assistant vice president with ISO Risk Decision Services (RDS and leads the Risk Engineering and Technical Support & Training groups for RDS.
-He serves as the lead technical resource and director of national policy on a variety of commercial lines.
-Prior to joining ISO, Mr. Kuntz spent over 20 years with Marsh in various leadership positions related to risk control including national practice leader for the oil & chemical consulting practice.
+Kevin Kuntz is a vice president and chief engineer with ISO leading the Risk Engineering, Engineering & Safety, and Technical Training groups.
+He serves as the lead technical resource and director of national policy on a variety of technical subjects.
+Prior to joining ISO, Mr. Kuntz spent seven years with Industrial Risk Insurers as a risk control engineer and over 20 years with Marsh in various leadership positions related to risk control including national practice leader for the oil and chemical consulting practice.

 Jake Rhoades is the fire chief for the Kingman, Arizona, Fire Department, a CFAI accredited agency.